SlickSeam/A-Level-Notes/Fundamentals of Data Representation 3.5.md

 **Fixed Point Form Binary Representation of Numbers with Fractional Parts**

-## 3.5.5 Information encoding system
+## 3.5.5 Information Encoding System
 **Character form of a decimal digit**
 **ASCII and Unicode**
 **Error Checking and correction**

-## 3.5.6 Representing images, sound and other data
+## 3.5.6 Representing Images, Sound and Other Data
 **Bit patterns, images,  sound  and other  data** **Analogue and digital**
 **Analogue and digital conversion**